Fujifilm GFX 50R vs Nikon D750

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GFX 50R and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the GFX 50R does not have a direct predecessor.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.